Susan Ross (artist)

-Susan Andrina Ross CM (3 June 1915 – 5 January 2006), was a painter, printmaker, and illustrator from Port Arthur, Ontario who is best known for her portraits of Native and Inuit peoples as well as artic landscape.
+Susan Andrina Ross CM (3 June 1915 – 5 January 2006), was a Canadian painter, printmaker, and illustrator from Port Arthur, Ontario who is best known for her portraits of Native and Inuit peoples as well as Arctic landscapes.
 Her work is valuable both for its artistry and for its historical significance since she captured many images of a passing way of life.
 In 2002 she was awarded the Order of Canada in the Visual Arts.

 Early life

 Susan Ross was one of four girls born to Colonel and Mrs. Harry Ruttan in Port Arthur, Ontario.
 Ross showed an interest in drawing at a very young age and was encouraged by her mother to take art lessons.
 Her art education continued through high school where Ross began studying anatomy.
 An important and early influence in her life was her uncle, the documentary filmmaker Robert Flaherty, who is best known for his film Nanook of the North.
 Flaherty offered Ross an example of a person who was well traveled and had lived with, and documented the lifestyle of, the Inuit.
 Flaherty also provided Ross with the means to attend the Ontario College of Art in Toronto in 1933.
 In 1938, in the last term of her fourth year, Ross left before graduating to marry Jim Ross, a Port Arthur lawyer, and later a judge, with whom she eventually had four children.